puckowski/deepequalspure/README.md

 Note:
 - Please use version 0.3.0+ for Angular 12.0+ projects.
 - Please use version 0.2.5 for projects using Angular 11.0 and below.
-- Version 0.4.0+ supports use in Web Workers.
+- Version 0.4.0+ supports use in Web Workers (see example project in this repository).
 - Version 0.4.3+ supports Standalone Components.
 - Version 0.4.2 is malformed and should not be used.